valiot/opex62541/docs/tutorials/Information Manipulation.md

 ### Write Event Nodes

-Each time a node value is updated, the Server module sends a message to the parent process in de form of{node_id, value}
+Each time a node value is updated, the Server module sends a message to the parent process in de form of {node_id, value}

 Therefore, this feature can be handled by a module, as illustrated in the following example: